Flintlock (band): Career

-The group began under the name The Young Revivals, but after two years changed their name to Flintlock.
 They came to national attention in the mid-1970s through regular appearances on the British children's television programmes You Must Be Joking and Pauline's Quirkes, the latter hosted by the then teenage actress Pauline Quirke.
 Flintlock also appeared on programmes such as Blue Peter, Magpie and Top of the Pops, and their own programme Fanfare.

 Holoway also became known as an actor in the children's cult TV drama programme The Tomorrow People, in which Flintlock made a guest appearance in the Series 5 story The Heart of Sogguth.
+As a result of the band having a one-hit wonder status and having many television appearances to their name, Summerton has described Flintlock as a "TV band", comparing them to The Monkees.

 Flintlock had one Top 30 hit single in the UK Singles Chart, "Dawn", in the summer of 1976.
+The song peaked at number 30 on the UK singles chart.